Lepozepo/cloudinary/README.md

 	- public_id: The public ID returned after uploading a resource
 	- options: A set of transformations described here [http://cloudinary.com/documentation/image_transformations#reference](http://cloudinary.com/documentation/image_transformations#reference)

+- {{c.expiring_url public_id}}: Generates a url that will expire in 1 hour, does not take any transformations
+	- public_id: The public ID returned after uploading a resource

 ## Notes
 A security filter is missing, I know how I want it to work I just haven't had the time to build it.
 Enjoy the new version!